pislisSniflis/DDoS_Exercise/README.md

-# Cybersecurity Fundamentals Hands-On Lab Notes
+# Cybersecurity Fundamentals Hands-On Lab Notes - DDoS Exercise
 For PUO Students only.
 This testing and notes maybe vary than your institution.